opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 ## Slide 11: Spin Glasses

+I want to talk abut spin glasses.

+What is a Gaussian?
+One way to understand a Gaussian is as a high-dimensional sphere, with a uniform random sprinking of points on it.
+In fact, this is how you actually compute uniform distributions on a sphere in N dimensions: you sample a Gaussian N+1 times, and use those to get a vector on the surface of a sphere.

+Here, each axis of the space is a word.
+The dimension of the space is the size of the vocabulary.

+The vectors here have coefficients given by the MI.

+This is actually rather remarkable: it says the grammatical use of words in the English language, the structure, the syntax and grammar of the English language, is uniformly distributed in the space of syntactic relationships.

+The English language leverages syntax to the highest possible degree, maximizing the utility of syntax.

+We, as speakers, use grammar, syntax to communicate ideas, and English uses syntax in a maximal way.
+Of all possible ways it could be used, all possibilities are used equally.

+I dont want to bias this towards English; I suspect all human languages behave this way; I just have results for English right now.

 ------------

 ## Slide 12: Similarity and Clustering

+I'll descend a bit from the atmosphereic heights, and look at some more mundane results.

+Here we have a table of some top-ranked clusters, ranked by VI similarity.
+I canot "measure" this scientifically, but the gut-sense feel of this table is that the results look pretty good.
+This si what you'd expect.

+To emphasize: the similarity here is the similarity in grammatical usage, similarity in the way these words appear in grammatical conext.
+That's what the jigsaws do.

+Jigsaws are kind-of-like N-grams, or kind-oflike skip-grams, except that they provide an explicit grammatical relationship.
+They go out not only to the neighboring words, but the neighboring words return that favor.

+In skig-grams, the relationship is one-way, word into context.
+In grammar, the relationship is two-way: the subject of a verb is symmetrically the verbs subject; both agree as to what their role is in a sentence.
+One is not ignorant of the other.

 ------------

 ## Slide 13: Word-sense Disambiguation

+Some quick remarks about word-sense disambiguation.
+Any given word can have multiple senses.
+One has to be able to tell them apart.

+Grammatically, different word senses appear to be associated with different grammatical patterns.
+Here, since we are dealing with linear algebra, these are just linear combinations.

+I've been experimenting with algorithms to pull these apart.
+Note that conventional clustering algos, such as agglomerative clustering, K-means clustering utterly fail in this task.
+It's not that it is a hard task, its just that the researchers have never had to face disentangling high-dimensional linear combinations before.
+There doesn't seem to be any literature on this topic, so I've had to roll-my-own.

+One effective technique seems to involve a kind of democratic voting to admit members into an exclusive club of shared interests.

+Each existing member of a club gets a vote.
+The vote is based on how similar the existing member is to the candidate.
+Vector similarity.

+How exclusive should the club be?
+As you lower the barriers to entry, the club grows, at first slowly, but then explosively.
+The ideal size would seem to be the knee of that curve: just before the explosive growth.

+What defines the club?
+The shared comon interests.
+In this case, the jigsaw connector sequences that all club members have in common.
+If a club member has interests outside of that club, those correspond to different word-senses.
+Those jigsaw connector sequences should be assigned to some other clubs.

+This algo accomplishes two things at once: it generalizes from the specific to the general (by clustering) but also filters out the
+exceptions: It can cleanly distinguish and disambiguate different grammatical roles.

+Nothing fancy here, just not siomething that you can find off-the-shelf software for.

 ------------

 ## Slide 14: Conclusion

+Some conclusionts then.

+* Information-theoretic explanations are paramouunt.
+* Assume nothing, if experiment doesn't support it.
+* Structure can be extracted from undifferentiated samples taken from nature.
+* Structure is expressed as grammar
+* Recursiion: once one can spot a uniformaly-distributed pattern, one can then then ask how the present case differs from the uniform distribution.
+This is an act of searching for differences from the mean, extracting the symbolic structure of those differences, using that to define a new uniformity, so the process can be repeated.

+This is a combined theoretical plus experimental program.
+I invite the audence to participate.

+Thank you.

 ------------